syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping at a particular position

-Dropping at a particular position can be canceled by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
-Refer following code sample to cancel dropping at particular position.
+Dropping at a particular position can be canceled using `QueryRowDraggingReason` argument of the `QueryRowDragging` event handler.

 {% tabs %}
 {% highlight c# %}